Updated May 11, 2021

 For Terrapin Favorites specials, follow us on Twitter @UMDDining.
 Starting Feb 8, we’ll tweet them out!

-How will the resident dining plans work?
+How do the resident dining plans work?

 Students living in traditional on campus housing have Resident Dining Plans.
 These dining plans are designed to provide you with the food you need and want throughout the semester – from the first day you arrive on campus until the last day of finals.